AlexanderOe/Thesis_oettl_KU/README.md

 Second, the random forest estimations are recalculated with a balanced panel.
 Hence, the forest is only trained on 2018 observations that are also in 2019 and only has to predict 2019 observations that are also in 2018.

+Note: Depending on the computational power this script runs approx. 35 min